Fighting hunger with blockchain

 Building Blocks for self-empowerment

 The WFP has good reasons to use cash-based transfers rather than traditional food-in-hand models.
 CBTs empower recipients to choose which food to buy, where to buy it, and also gives them the opportunity to manage their own money.
-They also incentivise local retailers to quickly optimise their practices and deliver a steady supply of food.
+They also incentive local retailers to quickly optimism their practices and deliver a steady supply of food.
 Blockchain gives the WFP even more reason to further the use of their cash-based transfer program and give more refugees control over their money and identities.

 Building Blocks is just one example of how Parity Technologies can provide the ideas and infrastructure that enable entirely new systems to emerge, but it’s one that already helps feed 100,000 people in need.